Jim Costa: 2012

 For his first four terms, Costa represented a district including most of the majority-Latino portions of Fresno and Bakersfield.
-Redistricting after the 2010 census renumbered his district as the 21st and made it slightly more Republican.
+Redistricting after the 2010 census renumbered his 20th district as the 21st and made it slightly more Republican.
 In February 2012, Costa announced that he would run in the newly formed 16th district, a much more compact district that included most of Fresno as well as most of Merced.
 That district had previously been the 19th, represented by freshman Republican Jeff Denham.
-Denham's home had been drawn into the neighboring 10th district (formerly the 18th district), and he sought reelection there.
+Denham's home had been drawn into the neighboring 10th district (formerly the 18th), and he sought re-election there.
 While most of Costa's old territory remained in the 21st, the new 16th absorbed most of the old 20th's share of Fresno County, including his home.

 Costa faced Republican Brian Whelan in the general election.
-After the new districts were announced, it was reported that the NRCC considered Costa vulnerable to defeat, but had the district existed in 2008, Barack Obama would have carried it with 57% of the vote.
+After the new districts were announced, it was reported that the NRCC considered Costa vulnerable, but had the district existed in 2008, Barack Obama would have carried it with 57% of the vote.

 In November 2011, the League of Conservation Voters ran a series of television ads in Costa's district criticizing his environmental record.
 Costa was reelected with 54% of the vote.

 2014

-Costa faced an unexpectedly close race against Republican Johnny Tacherra, a dairy farmer from rural Fresno County.
+Costa faced an unexpectedly close race in 2014 against Republican Johnny Tacherra, a dairy farmer from rural Fresno County.
 On election night, Tacherra led by 736 votes, a margin that grew to 1,772 a few days later.
 Tacherra's lead narrowed as counting continued, and Costa ultimately defeated him by 1,319 votes.
 While Tacherra carried the district's portions of Merced and Madera counties, Costa defeated him in Fresno County by 9,600 votes.

 2016

-On June 7, 2016, Costa was the sole Democratic candidate in the 2016 "top two" primary, and was ahead on June 28, with 50,917 votes (55.9%).
-In the general election he again faced Tacherra, who had received 30,342 votes (33.1%).
+In 2016, Costa was the sole Democratic candidate in the "top two" primary, and received 50,917 votes (55.9%).
+In the general election he again faced Tacherra, who had received 30,342 votes (33.1%) in the primary.
 Costa was reelected with 58% of the vote to Tacherra's 42%.

 2018

-On November 6, 2018, Costa defeated the only Republican candidate, Elizabeth Heng, in the "top two" primary, 53% to 47%.
-He was reelected in a Democratic "wave" in California, 57.5% to 42.5%.
+In the 2018 "top two" primary, Costa defeated the only Republican candidate, Elizabeth Heng, 53% to 47%.
+He was re-elected that fall in a Democratic "wave" in California, 57.5% to 42.5%.

 2020

-Costa and Republican challenger Kevin Cookingham, a former Clovis Unified School District educator, advanced through the "top two" primary, besting two Democratic challengers.
-Costa then defeated Cookingham with 59.4% of the vote to Cookingham's 40.6%.
+Costa and Republican challenger Kevin Cookingham, a former Clovis Unified School District educator, advanced through the "top two" primary in 2020, besting two Democratic challengers.
+Costa then won the general election with 59.4% of the vote to Cookingham's 40.6%.

+2022

+For 2022, Costa was redistricted to District 21.
+In the general election, he defeated the Republican nominee, former FBI agent Michael Maher, with 54.2% of the vote to Maher's 45.8%.

+2024

+Costa and Maher met in a rematch in 2024.
+Maher again lost, but made the race closer—he finished with 47.4% of the vote to Costa's 52.6%.